 Experience, Volunteer Experience & Causes, and Organizations

-These sections resemble the similarly-titled sections on your resume.
+These sections resemble the similarly-titled sections on your résumé.
 They will likely contain the majority of the information you share on your profile informing others of what you have done in the past.
 When updating these sections, include internships, work experience, extracurricular activities, and volunteer experiences.
 Describe each experience in enough detail to inform the reader about your responsibilities and accomplishments in each position.
 Be sure to include action verbs, industry-specific keywords, actions taken, and results achieved.

 Education

 Include your Boston College education and any other higher education experiences you may have.
 This could include study abroad experiences, previous degrees, exchange programs, or time spent at another institution.
-Here you can also include Activities and Societies you participate in.
+Here you can also include activities and organizations you participate in.
 In the description section, include any relevant information not stated elsewhere, such as thesis titles, minors, or scholarships.
 LinkedIn has a special section for listing courses, so you do not need to write related coursework in the description.

 Courses